 - Mount the poster to the linen using the adhering solution.

 The process may be simple, but the actual work is painstaking and delicate.
-You want a professional to do the work.
+You want a professional to do the job.
 Do not try this at home!

 More About Linen Backing